 On January 6, 2021, SANDAG consulted with the San Diego Region Conformity Working Group (CWG) on the use of the Series 14 Regional Growth Forecast, SCS land use pattern, for the air quality conformity analysis of the 2021 Regional Plan.
+On March 1, 2023, SANDAG consulted with the CWG on the use of the Series 14 Regional Growth Forecast, SCS land use pattern, as corrected, for the transportation conformity analysis of the amendment.
 Previously, both the U.S. DOT and the U.S. EPA concurred that approved plans should be used as input in the air quality conformity process.
-Figure C.1 and Table C.1 show the regional population, jobs, and housing growth forecast for the San Diego region through 2050.
+Figure B.1 and Table B.1 show the regional population, jobs, and housing growth forecast for the San Diego region through 2050.

-Figure C.1: San Diego Regional Population, Jobs, and Housing Forecast
+Figure B.1: San Diego Regional Population, Jobs, and Housing Forecast

-Source: Series 14, Regional Growth Forecast, Sustainable Community Strategies land use pattern, SANDAG
+Source: Series 14 Regional Growth Forecast SCS land use pattern, SANDAG